ajitagupta/howtoacethebehavioralinterview/README.md

 ## I) You
 ### 1. Background
 Learn to narrate a different version of your CV and career path.
 Who are you?
 Where / what did you study and why?
 What / where have you worked (on) before?
+Present yourself as an energetic and driven individual.
 Now let the company representative do the same about him- / herself.
 ### 2. Strengths and Weaknesses
 Make a list of your strengths and weaknesses (ask others for help).
 Think about examples of how and where your strengths have helped you do well.
 Next, jot down areas for improvement.
 Describe yourself with 3-4 adjectives.
 ### 3. Exceptional Achievements